What is Family Science?

 Program Length: 4 years (120 credit hours)

-With a degree in sociology with a concentration in family science, you'll have a wide variety of career opportunities in family science, especially with the CFLE credential.
-You can qualify to work in a number of fields, including health care, education, military and government service, family law and corrections, public policy and more.
+With a Bachelor of Arts degree in sociology concentrating in family science, you'll have a wide variety of family science career opportunities, especially with the Family Life Educator credential.
+You can qualify to work in a number of fields, including health care, education, military and government service, family law and corrections, public policy, and more.

 Graduate Schools or Programs